Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Conclusion

-Assuming a constant polarisation fraction for the radio and dusty sources of $\langle \Pi^{\mathrm{rad}} \rangle$=2.8\% and $\langle \Pi^{\mathrm{IR}} \rangle$=1\%, respectively, we then predicted the shot noises and CIB 1-halo clustering B-mode power spectra.
+Assuming a constant polarisation fraction consistent with current observational results for the radio sources of $\langle \Pi^{\mathrm{rad}} \rangle$=2.8\%, and assuming for the dusty source $\langle \Pi^{\mathrm{IR}} \rangle$=1.4\%, we then predicted the shot noises and CIB one-halo clustering B-mode power spectra.
 We compared the amplitude of the different extragalactic foregrounds as a function of frequency and telescope-aperture size.
 We found that CIB clustering is almost negligible.
-The relative levels of radio and DSFG shot noises are mainly driven by the telescope sizes, which can be classified in three categories: large-aperture ($\ge$ 6m, i.e. SPT-3G, S4-LAT, SO-LAT, AdvActPol), medium-aperture ($\sim$1.5m, i.e. Planck, IDS, PICO) and small-aperture ($\le$0.6m, i.e. LiteBIRD, SPIDER, CLASS, SO-SAT, S4-SAT, BICEP-Keck) telescopes.
-While we have an equal contribution between radio shot noise and DSFG shot noises (+ clustering) at $\nu \simeq$ 130\,GHz for large-aperture telescopes, it reaches $\nu \simeq$280\,GHz for small-aperture telescopes, which are thus dominated by the radio shot noise at the frequencies dedicated to the CMB measurement. \cite{gon05} show that the contribution of radio source clustering to the temperature angular power spectrum is small and can be neglected if sources are not subtracted down to very faint flux limits, $S\ll10$\,mJy.
+The relative levels of radio and DSFG shot noises are mainly driven by the telescope sizes, which can be classified into three categories: large-aperture ($\ge$ 6m, i.e. SPT-3G, S4-LAT, SO-LAT, AdvActPol), medium-aperture ($\sim$1.5m, i.e. Planck, IDS, PICO), and small-aperture ($\le$0.6m, i.e. LiteBIRD, SPIDER, CLASS, SO-SAT, S4-SAT, BICEP-Keck) telescopes.
+While we have an equal contribution between radio shot noise and DSFG shot noises (+ clustering) at $\nu \simeq$ 120\,GHz for large-aperture telescopes, it reaches $\nu \simeq$280\,GHz for small-aperture telescopes, which are thus dominated by the radio shot noise at the frequencies dedicated to the CMB measurement. \cite{gon05} showed that the contribution of radio source clustering to the temperature angular power spectrum is small and can be neglected if sources are not subtracted down to very faint flux limits, $S\ll10$\,mJy.
 However, future ground-based experiments such as S4-LAT will be able to reach flux limits of the order of 2-3\,mJy.
-At these levels, the clustering of radio sources might be not negligible for $\ell<30$ but its expected level in polarisation will likely be much smaller than the polarised shot noise level, as it is the case for DSFGs.
+At these levels, the clustering of radio sources might not be negligible for $\ell<30$ compared to the shot-noise level \citep{gon05}.